dolittle/Studio/Source/DevTool/README.md

 * Vanir: HotLoading not working - have to refresh browser manually when changing anything
 * Vanir: WebPack doesn't always pick up changes in dependencies (Shared)
 * Vanir: Templates in create* commands should be excluded during 'tsc -b' (build) - we don't want them compiled as part of the package dist folder
+* Vanir: WebPack setup should support reading the microservices.json file for information plus the vanir.json file
+* Vanir: Look at how we could get <Bootstrapper/> instrumented with the information it needs from microservices.json and/or vanir.json
+* Vanir: Add a default empty Swagger schema if non is given
+* Vanir: TS Transformer for discovering the RegisterRoutes thing and hook it up automatically
+* Vanir: Automatically hook up GraphQL Resolvers
+* Vanir: Support overriding the WebPack DevServer hosted port
+* Vanir: Export ContentFrame properly
+* Override WebPack DevServer port with argument
+* It should be optional if one wants a backend or a frontend

 * Whats new dialog
 * Known issues dialog